John Anderson (footballer, born 1972): Playing career

 Anderson played the majority of his career in Scotland with Greenock Morton and Livingston, before finishing his career in England with Hull City and Bristol Rovers.

 Coaching career

 He took over as manager of Northern Premier League Premier Division club North Ferriby United in October 2010, having been assistant manager since 2007.
 He resigned from this post less than a year later on 11 September 2011, after a turbulent start to the 2011–12 season.
-After leaving North Ferriby he joined his former club, Hull City, in November 2013 he was appointed as Lead Youth Development Coach looking after the U12's to the U16's.
+After leaving North Ferriby he joined his former club, Hull City, in November 2013 he was appointed as lead youth development coach looking after the U12s to the U16s.

-In August 2015, Anderson joined Daral Pugh from Hull City in joining Championship rivals, Leeds United, with Anderson becoming Leeds' Under 18's Manager.
+In August 2015, Anderson joined Daral Pugh from Hull City in joining Championship rivals, Leeds United, with Anderson becoming Leeds' under-18's manager.

-On 24 June 2016, Anderson left his role as Under 18's Manager at Leeds United as part of Leeds' academy re-structuring.
+On 24 June 2016, Anderson left his role as inder-18s manager at Leeds United as part of Leeds' academy re-structuring.